jeremysklarsky/t1-overview/readme.md

 #### Data Events
 In a traditional Backbone app, views can listen to change events on models through the `object.on({'change:property': callback})` pattern.
 In T1, `dataEvents` adds another jQuery events-like object to the view to handle these events.

 `dataEvents` work very similarly to the eventHubEvents, though they are used far less frequently.
-This object adds another type event that our views can listen to: changes on a view's assigned model or collection.
 Like `eventHubEvents`, `dataEvents: {}` can only be employed on a T1View.
 In this example, the view will listen for two events on its collection: a `reset` event, and when there is a change to the `status` property on the collection.
 Each listener then points to a callback.
 ```javascript
 dataEvents: {
   collection: {